mai-rice.comJapanese rice, fermentation, pantry, no-waste

 Pantry Guide

-Seven ingredients cover roughly 80% of Japanese home cooking flavor work — and they build on each other in a predictable order.
+Seven ingredients cover roughly 80% of Japanese home cooking flavor work — and they build on each other in a predictable sequence.
 Shoyu, mirin, and dashi form the structural trio; miso and sake extend it; rice vinegar and koji handle the advanced work.
-Build the pantry in this sequence and the cooking follows without chasing individual recipes.
+Build the pantry in this order and the cooking follows without chasing individual recipes.

 One ratio unlocks most dishes: 3 : 2 : 1

 Dashi is what the ratio lives in.
-To make ichiban dashi: steep a 10 cm piece of kombu in 1 litre of cold water for 30 minutes, then heat slowly to 60–70°C and hold for 20 minutes without boiling.
-Remove the kombu, raise heat to 80–85°C, add a large handful of katsuobushi, steep for 2 minutes, then strain.
-The result keeps refrigerated for 3 days and is the liquid base for miso soup, simmered dishes, and noodle broths.
+Ichiban dashi: steep a 10 cm piece of kombu in 1 litre cold water for 30 minutes, heat slowly to 60–70°C and hold 20 minutes without boiling.
+Remove kombu, raise to 80–85°C, add a large handful of katsuobushi, steep 2 minutes, strain.
+Keeps refrigerated 3 days.

 If your question is about the ratio in practice — teriyaki, tare, or nimono: How to Use Mirin, Sake vs Mirin for Cooking.
-If it is about making dashi from scratch: How to Use Dashi.
+If it is about making dashi from scratch: → How to Use Dashi, How to Make Dashi.

-If your question is about the fermentation logic behind these ingredients or how to make shio koji: Koji, Shio Koji, How to Use Shio Koji, Koji vs Shio Koji
+If your question is about fermentation logic or how to make shio koji: Koji, Shio Koji, How to Use Shio Koji, Koji vs Shio Koji, Tamari.
+For substitution: → Shio Koji Substitute, Tamari Substitute.

 Buy white miso first — it covers every application until you need more